 As of season 4's finale, "Always", they finally get a Relationship Upgrade.
 It remains to be seen how this will play out in the next season.
-The fake Richard Castle website included an article the week before where Castle talks about the perils of having long, dangling, unresolved plot arcs, which he calls, "Ponzi Plots".
+The fake Richard Castle website included an article the week before where Castle talks about the perils of having long, dangling, unresolved plot arcs, which he calls "Ponzi Plots".

 Andrew Marlowe, creator of Castle, has talked about the Moonlighting case in particular when discussing the "Caskett" plot.
 Like this page, he doesn't believe resolving the UST screwed up the show.
 He also talks about other, unnamed shows (though fans always discuss "Bones" right about here) where the UST isn't resolved in time and the fans lose interest.

 The Carly/Freddie and Freddie/Sam pairings on iCarly averted this.
 Carly and Freddie got together in iSaved Your Life then broke up at the end, and then Sam and Freddie got together in iLose My Mind, which was 1 episode and 3 days in-universe after Sam revealed her feelings for Freddie in iOMG.
-Whilst both sides had some obvious Ship Tease, it was never UST as neither couple could really qualifiy for UST since Freddie liked Carly but she didn't like him back until iSaved Your Life, and Freddie didn't like Sam until iLose My Mind, and Sam had shown no indications she liked Freddie until iOMG.
+Whilst both sides had some obvious Ship Tease, it was never Unresolved Sexual Tension as neither couple could really qualifiy since Freddie liked Carly but she didn't like him back until iSaved Your Life, and Freddie didn't like Sam until iLose My Mind, and Sam had shown no indications she liked Freddie until iOMG.

 Sonny and Chad in Sonny With A Chance danced around their obvious attraction to each other, and the Season 1 finale seemed to indicate that movement was happening.
-Season 2 has brought on this, and alot more Ship Tease.
+Season 2 has brought on this, and a lot more Ship Tease.
 They Do.